minucas/bigcont/flume/README.md

 configuration file we have defined one agent (called *agent*) that has a source named *s1*, a channel named *c1*, and a sink named *k1*.

-The *s1* source's type is *netcat*, which simply opens a socket listening for events (one line of text per event).
+The *s1* source's type is *http*, source which accepts Flume Events by HTTP POST and GET.
+GET should be used for experimentation only.
 It requires two parameters, a bind IP and port number.
 In this example we are using 0.0.0.0 for a *bind* address (the java convention to specify listen on any address) and *port 1234*.
 The source configuration also has a parameter called *channels* (plural) that is the name of the channel/channels the source will append events to, in this case *c1*.
 It is plural because you can configure a source to write more than one channel.

 The channel named *c1* is a *memory* channel with default configuration.